-Senior independent study leading to a senior thesis brings together much of the knowledge and skills learned in previous coursework, and history alumnae regularly speak of their senior thesis work as being the most important and lasting aspect of their undergraduate education.
+Senior independent study leading to an honors thesis brings together much of the knowledge and skills learned in previous coursework, and history alumnae regularly speak of their honors thesis work as being the most important and lasting aspect of their undergraduate education.

 How to undertake an Independent Study/Thesis?

-The senior thesis consists of two semesters of independent study, taken as 395 courses, though the final determination of whether or not a project qualifies as a senior thesis is not made until the end of the second semester of work.
+The honors thesis consists of two semesters of independent study, taken as 395 courses, though the final determination of whether or not a project qualifies as an honors thesis is not made until the end of the second semester of work.
 The work of planning a senior independent project, however, often begins well before the senior year, so interested students should contact potential faculty advisors towards the end of their junior year to give enough time to formulate an appropriate research question and plan of work.

-The ultimate decision to designate an independent research project as a senior thesis rests with the faculty advisor, but as a general guide, senior theses have the following basic characteristics:
+The ultimate decision to designate an independent research project as an honors thesis rests with the faculty advisor, but as a general guide, honors theses have the following basic characteristics: